-Fractures & Broken Bones
+Fractures & Broken Bones: Pet First Aid Guide

+This first aid guide covers everything you need to know about handling fractures & broken bones in pets.
 A fracture or broken bone requires careful handling.
 Pets in severe pain may bite even their beloved owners, and improper movement can worsen the injury or cause bone fragments to damage surrounding tissue.
 Stabilize, protect, and transport carefully.

 What To Do: Step-by-Step